 Things would be different if the mystery prizes being awarded come in the form of gaming hardware and accessories, which gamers could monetize by selling them even at a bargain price, If that is the case, regulators may have decided that the elements of value, chance and prize constitute fall in the same category as online gambling.

 In mentioning gaming equipment and hardware, we suggest that when looking to buy a laptop, be in the know that there are laptop models that are also suitable for gaming.
 Most of them are affordably priced at $1,000 because they have better features than ordinary laptops.
-To learn more about them, specifically type [phrase incl. best gaming laptops for $1000] as search words.
+To learn more about them, specifically type must-have best gaming laptops for $1000 as search words.